Analyzing your prompt, please hold on...

 The general protection options in Microsoft Excel are:

-Protected worksheets don’t hide or protect sensitive data, so it’s different from file encryption.
+Protected worksheets don’t hide or protect sensitive data, so they’re different from file encryption.
 Generally, worksheet protection is suitable for presentation purposes.
 It prevents the end user from modifying data, content, and formatting in the worksheet.

-Aspose.Cells provides a class, Workbook that represents a Microsoft Excel file.
+Aspose.Cells provides a class, Workbook, that represents a Microsoft Excel file.
 The Workbook class contains a getWorksheets() collection that allows access to each worksheet in an Excel file.
 A worksheet is represented by the Worksheet class.

-The ProtectionType enumeration contains the following pre-defined protection types:
+The ProtectionType enumeration contains the following predefined protection types:

 | Protection Types | Description |